 We started it since yesterday.

-We talked about it on our broadcast, and all of a sudden there was this like clamoring demand for this movie.
+And all of a sudden, there was this clamoring demand for this movie.

 And so with just a few mentions, it just kind of is mushrooming.

-So I'm glad that it so it's live now.
+So I'm glad that it's live now.

 It's live right now.

-You click that buy access button, that big order button, and it's available to watch as many times you want, starting right now, which is pretty cool.
+You click that buy access button, that big order button, and it's available to watch as many times as you want, starting right now, which is pretty cool.

-We did this at pretty record time, so I'm I'm pretty excited about it.
+So I'm pretty excited about it.

 It is in record time.

-It felt like it was just meant to be the fact you guys would have pulled off the way you did, and then I can't wait to see the response and people finally see this movie.
+It felt like it was just meant to be the fact you guys were able to pull it off the way you did.

-Well, I really like the comedy, and I I've been fortunate to be a part of a lot of great in inspirational dramatic films, and then there's a funny Christmas holiday themed movie.
+And I've been fortunate to be a part of a lot of great inspirational and dramatic films.

-I was thrilled to take on that kind of role because it's one I've not done very often, and it was terrific to work with director Daniel and to work with a script that had it was very easy for me to pull out the laughs in a script that's written like this.
+And it was terrific to work with director Daniel and to work with a script that had, it was very easy for me to pull out the laughs in a script that's written like this.

-So I was just thankful that you guys were able to hit me up and see if I was interested, because I'm thrilled to see the response from this movie.
+So I was just thankful that you guys were able to hit me up and see if I was interested because I'm thrilled to see the response from this movie.

-When I read the script before I saw signing the movie, what what hit me the most was that it was like you said, Ben, it was funny, but the message of the issues that we deal with at the ACLJ all the time cancel culture, military, whatever it might be, is clear in the movie too.
+But the message of the issues that we deal with at the ACLJ all the time, cancel culture, military, whatever it might be, is clear in the movie too.

 It's a redemptive message.